 You can see in these side by side images tie difference this can make.

-my latest blog post Durability is a Must Have
+Our site Durability is a Must Have

 Durability is a big deal for action cameras.
 Likely you want something that can stand up to recording in all kinds of weather and conditions as well as a device that isn’t going to fall to pieces at the slightest knock.
 If it’s not up to the job it’s not worth buying.